Rolling Line: Driving

 The table-top model railways can be operated in the rooms by pointing the hand-held remote controller and selecting a locomotive which will display the speed and the name of the locomotive.
 Alternatively, the player can drive the selected locomotives from within the cab by switching from the human-sized scale to the model-sized scale and view the layout from the perspective of the driver.
 While in the miniature scale, dynamic time and weather will be enabled and the environment and skybox extends beyond the shape of the railway.
 In the room-scale, more rollingstock types can be found within the drawers underneath the tables which can be added onto the layouts to create custom consists.
 The player can also upload mods to the Steam Workshop and download existing mods.
 Mods include Props, Layouts, Train Mods, Terrain, Liveries, etc. Train Mods are fully custom trains with custom meshes, textures and more.
 The player can also put custom liveries on the vanilla trains, these are liveries.
 The player can also upload liveries of Train Mods, these are called Train Mod Liveries.

 Building

 Within the rooms drawers can be found underneath the tables which contain categories for all the props and track pieces used for creating and decorating layouts.
 The player can add these props onto the tabletop.
 The layouts can be edited by pointing the edit tool onto the table-top and selecting “enable editing” which can be scrolled out to a certain radius.
 This will enable props to be picked up, moved, scaled and painted.

+Multiplayer

+Multiplayer functionality was introduced in Rolling Line with the release of version 5.37 on 8th of November 2025, followed by the server browser update in version 5.38 on 12th of November 2025.
+This highly anticipated feature, long requested by the community since the game's early access launch, enables players to host and join public servers.

+Multiplayer in Rolling Line offers a shared sandbox environment where players can: